, Hong Kong

 Hauber added that hydrogen produced by Towngas is carbon-intensive.
 “To replace current carbon-intensive uses with hydrogen would require a large-scale import of hydrogen.”

-Lo agreed that Hong Kong must import much of its hydrogen.
+Lo, in his interview, also said Hong Kong must import much of its hydrogen.
 “It is not naturally endowed with ample resources suitable for renewable generation required to produce renewable electricity and, in turn, green hydrogen and derivative products.”

 Production scale